Missing Piece Blog

 • Coordinate with insurance providers and medical billing staff

-• Continued staff training and education
+• Provide continued staff training and education

-• Double check everything
+• Double-check everything

-• Periodic spot-checking policies
+• Implement periodic spot-checking policies

-• Outsource to a medical billing provider
+• Outsource to ABA billing services

-If medical billing errors are disrupting your revenue stream or you’re spending too much time trying to implement a behavioral health medical billing system for your practice, then it’s definitely worth considering the services of an ABA billing specialist.
+If medical billing errors are disrupting your revenue stream, or you’re spending too much time trying to implement a behavioral health medical billing system for your practice, then it’s definitely worth considering the services of medical billing experts.

 Contact us at Missing Piece to find out how we can eliminate the administrative burden of in-house ABA billing operations, allowing you to give your clients the highest level of care.